 Figure~\ref{fig:res3_n_relerr} shows that for all cases, the relative error decreases with increase in $n$.
 This is because both $f_\triangle(G)$ and $f_{k\star}(G)$ significantly increase with increase in $n$.
 Specifically, let $f_{\triangle,v_i}(G) \in \nnints$ the number of triangles that involve user $v_i$, and $f_{k\star,v_i}(G) \in \nnints$ be the number of $k$-stars of which user $v_i$ is a center.
 Then $f_\triangle(G) = \frac{1}{3}\sum_{i=1}^n f_{\triangle,v_i}(G)$ and $f_{k\star,v_i}(G) = \sum_{i=1}^n f_{k\star,v_i}(G)$.
 Since both $f_{\triangle,v_i}(G)$ and $f_{k\star,v_i}(G)$ increase with increase in $n$, both $f_\triangle(G)$ and $f_{k\star}(G)$ increase \textit{at least} in proportion to $n$.
 Thus $f_\triangle(G)^2 \geq \Omega(n^2)$ and $f_{k\star}(G)^2 \geq \Omega(n^2)$.
 In contrast, \alg{Local2Rounds$_\triangle$}, \alg{LocalLap$_k\star$}, \alg{CentralLap$_\triangle$}, and \alg{CentralLap$_k\star$} achieve the expected $l_2$ loss of $O(n)$, $O(n)$, $O(1)$, and $O(1)$, respectively (when we ignore $d_{max}$ and $\epsilon$), all of which are smaller than $O(n^2)$.
 Therefore, the relative error decreases with increase in $n$.

 This result demonstrates that we can accurately estimate graph statistics for large $n$ in the local model.
-In particular, the relative error is smaller in \IMDB{}, because \IMDB{} is denser and includes a larger number of triangles and $k$-stars; i.e., the denominator of the relative error is large.
-For example, when $n=200000$ and $\epsilon=1$, the relative error is $0.30$, $0.0028$, and $0.015$ for triangles, $2$-stars, and $3$-stars, respectively.
-Note that the clustering coefficient requires $2\epsilon$, because we need to estimate both $f_\triangle(G)$ and $f_{k\star}(G)$.
+In particular, the relative error is smaller in \IMDB{} because \IMDB{} is denser and includes a larger number of triangles and $k$-stars; i.e., the denominator of the relative error is large.
+For example, when $n=200000$ and $\epsilon=1$, the relative error is $0.30$ and $0.0028$ for triangles and $2$-stars, respectively.
+Note that the clustering coefficient requires $2\epsilon$ because we need to estimate both $f_\triangle(G)$ and $f_{k\star}(G)$.
 Yet, we can still accurately calculate the clustering coefficient with a moderate privacy budget; e.g., the relative error of the clustering coefficient is $0.30$ when the privacy budget is $2$ (i.e., $\epsilon = 1$).
 If $n$ is larger, then $\epsilon$ would be smaller at the same value of the relative error.

 {\textbf{Private calculation of $d_{max}$.}}~~We have so far assumed that $\td_{max} = d_{max}$ (i.e., $d_{max}$ is publicly available) in our experiments.
-However, it is difficult for the users and the data collector to know the exact value of $d_{max}$ in advance.
-Therefore, we finally evaluate the methods to privately calculate $d_{max}$ with $\epsilon_0$-edge LDP, which are described in Sections~\ref{sub:non-interactive_k_stars} and \ref{sub:two_rounds}.
+We finally evaluate the methods to privately calculate $d_{max}$ with $\epsilon_0$-edge LDP (described in Sections~\ref{sub:non-interactive_k_stars} and \ref{sub:two_rounds}).